Raphaël Coleman

-Raphaël Coleman (30 September 1994 – 6 February 2020) was a British actor.
+Raphaël Coleman (30 September 1994 – 6 February 2020) was a British actor and environmental activist.

 Biography

-Coleman was born in Merton, London in September 1994.
+Coleman was born in Merton, London on 30 September 1994.
 His mother was author Liz Jensen.
 His stepfather was author Carsten Jensen.

-As a child, Coleman acted in several films and was best known for his role as Eric Brown in Nanny McPhee.
+As a child, Coleman acted in several films and was best known for his role as Eric Brown in Nanny McPhee (2005).
 He subsequently gave up acting, worked as a wildlife biologist, took the name Iggy Fox, and became a climate change activist involved with the group Extinction Rebellion.
 He wrote that he became an environmental activist after seven years studying towards his M.Sc. degree in zoology.

 Coleman died on 6 February 2020 at the age of 25, after collapsing while out jogging.